 3.2.4 Psychodynamic Psychotherapy

-Psychoanalytic/psychodynamic treatment for panic disorder attempts to uncover the unconscious psychological meaning of panic; the treatment focuses on psychodynamic conflicts that include separation/autonomy and anger expression/management.
+Psychoanalytic/psychodynamic treatment for panic disorder attempts to uncover the unconscious psychological meaning of panic; this panic attack treatment focuses on psychodynamic conflicts that include separation/autonomy and anger expression/management.
 From a psychoanalytical point of view we could claim that panic attacks are provoked by a fragile self-defencelessness, which opens the gates to overwhelming anxiety.
 Indeed, clinical experience teaches us that the symptom of panic is always accompanied by an identity defect and betrays a failure of the self.

-In less complex cases, the panic attack signals the collapse of narcissistic organization.
+In less complex cases, the panic attack signals the collapse of narcissistic organization. organisation.
 For this reason, panic attacks are particularly common in mid-life crises (when the myth of one`s own efficiency, beauty or success can no longer contain the anxieties concerning the limitations of one`s existence) or in those reactions to being abandoned where separation from one`s partner is experienced as a collapse of the self and of one`s sense of security.